typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

 ```

 *Unfortunately, the ritual of expanding the `implicit class` shorthand
-is absolutely necessary; the `implicit class` won't generate the
+is absolutely necessary; the `implicit class` won’t generate the
 dependent-method-typed implicit conversion we need.*

 Now we can get the proof we need.